 The software-defined perimeter is a technology that provides confidential and secure remote access to enterprise applications.
 Proofpoint Meta offers a Zero-Trust NaaS, a cloud-native SDP solution built on a global network of software-based PoPs.

-Instead of positioning the data center in the middle, the user is now the center of the network, enabling a software-defined perimeter that follows the user’s device regardless of the location.
+Instead of positioning the data centre in the middle, the user is now the centre of the network, enabling a software-defined perimeter that follows the user’s device regardless of the location.
 When connecting, the users do not need to be concerned about where the resources are located.
-To the user, it’s a "flat" network.
+To the user, it’s a “flat” network.

 Proofpoint Metas’ approach employs zero-trust principles, using identity-based access, dynamic segmentation, a whitelist policy and central access policy management, all delivered from a cloud-native service.

 First and foremost, the zero-trust movement promotes the idea that just because you are an employee does not mean you should have access to everything, or should automatically be trusted.
 Users must be consistently authenticated and verified.

 Once authenticated and verified, they are exposed only to the resources they are allowed access to - the ones they truly need.
 Essentially, all the users are on a ‘need to know’ basis - not necessarily because they should not be trusted, but because their devices should not be trusted.

 All access is based on the identity that is embedded into the traffic.
 Every packet that goes through the system is tied to an explicit identity and each identity is backed by a certificate.
 The certificate carries information about the device, users and organisation.

 All the information is then cross-referenced with other forms of information, for example, what location did the user connect from?
 The system then checks if the user is allowed access based on the given identity and device posture.